mui/material-ui/docs/data/base/guides/next-js-app-router/next-js-app-router.md

 To support the App Router, currently all components and hooks from Base UI and other MUI libraries are exported with the `"use client"` directive.

 :::warning
-React Server Components does not replace, and is separate from server-side rendering (SSR).
-Client Components are still server-rendered to HTML.
+React Server Components should not be conflated with the concept of server-side rendering (SSR).
+So-called Client Components are still server-rendered to HTML.

-For more details, see this [explanation](https://github.com/reactwg/server-components/discussions/4) by the React team.
+For more details, see this [explanation of Client Components and SSR](https://github.com/reactwg/server-components/discussions/4) from the React Working Group.
 :::

 ## Setting up Base UI with the App Router

-Base UI is styling-agnostic; setting up a Next.js App Router project largely depends on the styling solution:
+Base UI gives you the freedom to choose your own styling solution, so setting up a Next.js App Router project largely depends on what you choose.

-### Emotion

-If you're using Emotion, or something Emotion-based like MUI System, you can follow the [same steps](/material-ui/guides/next-js-app-router/#using-material-ui-with-a-custom-theme) outlined for Material UI.
+This guide covers Tailwind CSS, Emotion, and other CSS-in-JS solutions like styled-components.

 ### Tailwind CSS

-[Install and initialize](https://tailwindcss.com/docs/guides/nextjs) Tailwind CSS, be sure to add the `app` directory and other directories to `tailwind.config.js`
+Follow the [Tailwind CSS guide on working with Next.js](https://tailwindcss.com/docs/guides/nextjs), and be sure to add the `app` directory and other directories to `tailwind.config.js`, as shown below:

 ```js
 /** @type {import('tailwindcss').Config} */